illinifellow/illinifellow/README.md

     <td>
       <img src="https://github.com/illinifellow/illinifellow/assets/5318928/e03df630-b6aa-4d4b-b003-c21299964c48" height="14px" />
       <h4>Volunteering</h4>
       In <a href="https://instagram.com/international_aid_legion" target="_blank">International Aid Legion</a>, I focus on tech and logistics in projects aimed at sourcing and delivering medical aid and equipment, ambulances and specialized/evacuation transport.
-During the years of the full-scale war in Ukraine, we have delivered tons of medical supplies and more than 200 vehicles, enabling providing aid to and evacuation of over 35,000 militaries, civilians and animals from combat zones.
+During the years of the war in Ukraine, we have delivered tons of medical supplies and more than 200 vehicles, enabling providing aid to and evacuation of over 35,000 civilians and animals from combat zones.
     </td>
   </tr>
 </table>